What shareholders can do to beat the market with Clear Secure Inc. (YOU) stock - The Dwinnex

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
 A recent insider transaction in this stock occurred on Aug 17 when Cornick Kenneth L. sold 5,460 shares for $30.02 per share.
 The transaction valued at 163,909 led to the insider holds 0 shares of the business.

 Alclear Investments II, LLC sold 5,460 shares of YOU for $163,909 on Aug 17.
 The Director now owns 0 shares after completing the transaction at $30.02 per share.
 On Aug 16, another insider, Alclear Investments II, LLC, who serves as the Director of the company, sold 77,291 shares for $30.04 each.
 As a result, the insider received 2,321,822 and left with 0 shares of the company.